pangl2000/VueYOLO/README.md

 # VueYOLO
-Basic image detection with YOLOv5, using Vue.
+Basic image detection with YOLOv5, using Vue and Docker.